 risks related to investment in trust beneficiary interests; risks related to investment in real estate-based securities; risks related to the tight supervision by regulatory authorities and compliance with applicable rules and regulations; risks related to being unable to benefit from reductions in certain real estate taxes enjoyed by qualified J-REITs; risks related to changes in Japanese tax laws; risks related to global warming countermeasures; risks related to information security; and risks of violating foreign financial regulations.
-Any applicable investment restrictions ADL is subject to investment restrictions under Japanese laws and regulations (e.g., the Act on Investment Trusts and Investment Corporations (the "ITA"), the Financial Instruments and Exchange Act (the "FIEA")) as well as its articles of incorporation.
-ADL must invest primarily in specified assets as defined in the ITA.
+Any applicable IAL is subject to investment restrictions under Japanese laws and investment restrictions regulations (e.g., the Act on Investment Trusts and Investment Corporations (the "ITA"), the Financial Instruments and Exchange Act (the "FIEA")) as well as its articles of incorporation.
+IAL must invest primarily in specified assets as defined in the ITA.
 Specified assets include, but are not limited to, securities, real estate, leaseholds of real estate, surface rights (chijō-ken) (i.e., right to use land for the purpose of having a structure on it) or trust beneficiary interests for securities or real estate, leaseholds of real estate or surface rights.
 A listed J-REIT must invest substantially all of its assets in real estate, real estate-related assets and liquid assets as provided by the listing requirements.
-Real estate in this context includes, but is not limited to, real estate, leaseholds of real estate-related assets in this context include, but are not limited to, anonymous association (tokumei kumiai) interests for investment in real estate.
+Real estate in this context includes, but is not limited to, real estate, leaseholds of real estate, surface rights, and trust beneficiary interests for these assets, and real estate-related assets in this context include, but are not limited to, anonymous association (tokumei kumiai) interests for investment in real estate.
 Pursuant to the ITA, investment corporations may not independently develop land for housing or to construct buildings, but may outsource such activities in certain circumstances.
-Circumstances in which the AIF may use leverage ADL may take out loans or issue long- or short-term corporate bonds for the purpose of investing in properties, conducting repairs and paying distributions, as well as for operating capital and repaying debt (including security deposits, other debt and bonds).
-The types and sources of leverage permitted and associated risks Loans or investment corporation bonds.
-Loans or investment corporation bonds in which ADL enters or ADL issues may be subject to restrictive covenants in connection with any future indebtedness that may restrict operations and limit its ability to make cash distributions to unitholders, to dispose of properties or to acquire additional properties.
-Furthermore, if ADL were to violate such restrictive covenants, such as with regard to loan-to-value ratios, lenders may be entitled to require ADL to collateralize portfolio properties or demand that the entire outstanding balance be paid.
+Circumstances in which IAL may take out loans or issue long- or short-term corporate bonds for the AIF may use leverage the purpose of investing in properties, conducting repairs and paying distributions, as well as for operating capital and repaying debt (including security deposits, other debt and bonds).
+The types and sources of Loans or investment corporation bonds. leverage permitted and Loans or investment corporation bonds in which IAL enters or IAL issues associated risks may be subject to restrictive covenants in connection with any future indebtedness that may restrict operations and limit its ability to make cash distributions to unitholders, to dispose of properties or to acquire additional properties.
+Furthermore, if IAL were to violate such restrictive covenants, such as with regard to loan-to-value ratios, lenders may be entitled to require IAL to collateralize portfolio properties or demand that the entire outstanding balance be paid.